ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks zone add vpc-classic`
 {: #cli_zone-add-vpc-classic}

-After you create a cluster or worker pool, you can add a zone.
+After you create a Generation 1 VPC cluster or worker pool, you can add a zone.
 When you add a zone, worker nodes are added to the new zone to match the number of workers per zone that you specified for the worker pool.
 You can add more than one zone only if your cluster is in a multizone metro.
 {: shortdesc}

 ```